-Black in Bayonne is a local black activist group founded by Camille High, Clarice High, Shaniqua Borders, and Rashad Calloway.
+Black in Bayonne is a local black activist group founded by Camille High, Clarice High, Shaniqua Borders, and Rashad Callaway.
 Camille said that they have been activists for years, but not in their own city until they formed Black in Bayonne and organized the Power in the Park demonstration in honor of George Floyd.

 Black in Bayonne has also been leading calls for more black educators in Bayonne, alongside Rev. Dorothy Patterson of Wallace Temple AME Zion Church.

 On August 5, the group met with local officials to discuss issues affecting the Black community.

 Jane Roberts, a teacher in Bayonne for more than 35 years and wife of former NAACP President Greg Roberts, called for the Black leaders of Bayonne to meet with city officials.

 During the meeting they discussed a wide range of topics, from policing, to the racist Facebook comment calling for lynchings in the city.